Anamicca23/OIBSIP-Data-science/README.md

 #**Task-1**:-
 **IRIS FLOWER CLASSIFICATION**-

 💮 Isis flower has three species:-setosa,versicolor, and virginica, Which diffres according to their measurements.
-Now assume that you have the measurements of the iris flowers according to their species,and here your task is to train a machine learning model that can learn from the measurements of the iris species and classify them.
+💮Now assume that you have the measurements of the iris flowers according to their species,and here your task is to train a machine learning model that can learn from the measurements of the iris species and classify them.

-Although the Scikit-learn library provides a data set for iris flower classification, you can also download the same dataset from here for the task of iris flower classification with Machine Learning.
+💮Although the Scikit-learn library provides a data set for iris flower classification, you can also download the same dataset from here for the task of iris flower classification with Machine Learning.

 #:**Download Dataset from here:-**
 https://www.kaggle.com/datasets/saurabh00007/iriscsv